Want the perfect workout program?

 Bicep Day!

-Let’s say that your forearms REALLY need some attention, and you want a whole training day to work on them.
-Keep in mind that not EVERY exercise needs to be forearm-centric.
+Let’s say that your forearms really need some attention, and you want a whole training day to work on them.
+Keep in mind that not every move needs to be specific forearm exercises.
 However, you can choose exercises that will require more use of them.
-Here is the ultimate forearm workout while STIL training other muscles

 Warm-up: